You won’t believe how easy it is to make this no sew fabric banner that I used on my patriotic screen porch. Plus, it’s No Sew and won’t fray!

 There’s nothing more festive than a pennant banner at a party?
 But, what if you want to use your banner outdoors for a summer picnic?
 Why go to the trouble of making a paper banner that won’t last long.
-I like to make banners from a few different types of fabric, and I have a n0 sew method that will keep your banner from fraying!
+I like to make banners from a few different types of fabric.
+Today, I’ll show you how easy it is to make a fabric banner that won’t fray!
+And, you don’t need a sewing machine!

-First, you will need to hit the thrift stores or if you are willing to spend a few dollars, head to a discount store that sells inexpensive tea towels , tablecloths or napkins.
-If you are a long-time reader, you know I love to use inexpensive tablecloths from HomeGoods for my sewing projects.
+First, you need to choose fabric for the pennant banner.
+If you’re a long-time reader, you know I love to use inexpensive tablecloths from HomeGoods for my sewing projects.
 Honestly, a 9.99 large tablecloth is more cost effective than buying 2 or 3 yards of fabric at the fabric store.
 And, I’ve found I can get prints that I like more often in a tablecloth than searching and searching online for the perfect check or plaid.
-Tea towels at these stores typically sell for 2.99 – 3.99 for two.
-Again, more cost effective than buying a yard of fabric and probably breaks even for a half a yard.
+I’ve also used cotton tea towels and napkins.
+Tea towels are typically 2.99 – 3.99 for two.
+And, a set of four or six 20″ x 20″ napkins is typically under $10.
+Again, this is much more cost effective than buying a yard of fabric.

 Supplies for Banner